 Eki is currently a graduate student at the University of Alberta studying educational psychology.
-She is also the Youth Representative for Justice Canada's Advisory Group on Family Justice.
+Prior to joining the IHDCYH youth advisory council, she served as the Youth Representative for Justice Canada's Advisory Group on Family Justice.
 Eki views this council as an opportunity to include more youth perspectives in government policy and plans to advocate for multifaceted and community-based approaches to address health and well-being needs of children and youth.

 Brett is a permanent part-time Indigenous Support Worker for the Rainbow District School Board in Sudbury and is enrolled in the Bachelor of Social Work program at Laurentian.
 He is serving his fifth term as a youth member for the Ontario Centre of Excellence for Child and Youth Mental Health.
 Brett aims to bring his voice to advocate about health and research in Canada for those who cannot for themselves.
 Brett is excited to be a part of this diverse group of youth, to listen to what his fellow council members have to say and to share his own thoughts and experiences as well.

-Sarah was diagnosed with juvenile rheumatoid arthritis at the age of eleven, and is now an MSc student at Dalhousie.
+Sarah was diagnosed with juvenile rheumatoid arthritis at the age of eleven, and is now a first year medical student at Queens University.
+She completed her Master of Science at Dalhousie University in June 2021, studying immunotherapy in lung cancer treatment.
 Through her own patient perspective and having spent four years working at Brigadoon Village, an overnight camp for children with chronic illnesses, she understands how important and valued each patient's unique experience is within the healthcare system.
 As a member of this council, she hopes to advocate for those unique needs that result from receiving a chronic illness diagnosis at a young age.

 Ahastan is currently a grade 11 student at St. Augustine Catholic High School.
 Since a young age, Ahastan has always been captivated by the field and study of medicine, healthcare, and research.
 He often finds himself getting carried away learning about such topics.
 Ahastan is very excited to be part of the IHDCYH Youth Advisory Council as he believes it is very important for youth to become more involved in their community regarding the many policies and health issues that concern youth across the country.
 By joining this council, Ahastan wishes to be a voice for the Canadian Tamil youth community as well as an advocate for mental health in youth as the co-founder of Mellness Kids Crew initiative.